telerik/teststudio-docs/docs/features/project-settings/recording-options.md

 ---
-title: Recording
+title: Recording Settings
-page_title: Recording
+page_title: Recording Settings
 description: "Test Studio project settings recording settings.
 Use the Test Studio recording settings to configure how recording will take place.
+Highlighting border adjustment in Test Studio recording.
 Set BaseURL for a project in Test Studio.
 How newly recorded pages are compared to the existing pages and their URL in Test Studio.
 The same element is recorded In Test Studio for each new recording session under different page node.
-Add custom Code Base Class in Test Studio.
-Silverlight Connection Timeout in Test Studio.
-Test Studio cannot connect to a Silverlight application.
 Set default Record Drop-Down Option in Test Studio - by index, by value, by text.
 Enable/Disable Storyboard in Test Studio.
 Set Simulate Real Clicks/Typing By Default in Test Studio.
 Test Studio allow you to choose a custom name each time a new element is manually added to the Elements repository.
-"
-previous_url: /user-guide/project-settings/recording-options.aspx, /user-guide/project-settings/recording-options
+Enable/Disable translator optimization during recording"
 position: 2
 ---
-# Recording
+# Recording Options

 Use Recording section to configure how recording will take place.
 Some of the options are only needed for very specialized circumstances.

 ![Recording Options][1]

-> As of version **R1 2016** **BaseUrl** and **Compare Mode** can be set directly from the <a href="/getting-started/test-execution/quick-execution" target="_blank">Test ribbon</a>.
+## Highlighting

+The "Automation Overlay Surface" defines the highlight border color, border width and the amount of time before the Elements Menu displays.<br>

+Click the **Border button** to display a color selector and use the sliders to adjust **Highlight Border Width** and **Menu Hold Time**.
+Delaying the Elements Menu display can be helpful if you're trying to hover the mouse and the Elements Menu is popping up too quickly.

+![Highlighting][2a]

 ## BaseURL

 Use this field if you run tests against multiple environments.
 Please see our <a href="/knowledge-base/test-execution-kb/base-url" target="_blank">BaseURL KB article</a> for more information.

+> As of version **R1 2016** **BaseUrl** and **Compare Mode** can be set directly from the <a href="/getting-started/test-execution/quick-execution" target="_blank">Test ribbon</a>.

 ## Elements Page Compare Mode